rchavarria/learning-elixir/code/round-06/weather/README.md

 # WIP list:

-- Transform XML data into some data structure, such as a list of hashdicts
+- Transform XML data into some data structure, such as a hashdict
-  + The XML is got as a binary (string), so it should be doable to parse it without any external library
-  + Create new module
-  + Extract the `<weather>` tag
-  - Extract other tags

 # TODO list:

-- Filter those unnecessary fields
+- Format data structure in a table
+- Give the table a nice format

 # DONE list: